What is this course?

 - Product Ownership with Multiple Scrum Teams

-In addition, given the instructor's substantial experience and knowledge about the full range of Agile methods available, you will also benefit from the opportunity to gain a high level understanding of alternative and complementary Agile methods including Kanban, Lean, XP, DSDM and Agile Project Management and how they fit with Scrum.
+In addition, given the instructor’s substantial experience and knowledge about the full range of Agile methods available, you will also benefit from the opportunity to gain a high level understanding of alternative and complementary Agile methods including Kanban, Lean, eXtreme Programming (XP), Dynamic Systems Development Method (DSDM) and Agile Project Management (AgilePM), and how they fit with Scrum.

 - Anyone who wants to be successful using Scrum